 - VA rated the Veteran permanently and totally disabled with an effective date within three years from discharge, or

 The veteran must go to www.gibill.va.gov to begin the application process through the VA.

 After applying for admission to the university, students should complete the Veterans Enrollment Data Sheet.
-This form is to be completed and returned to the Office of the Registrar.
+This form is to be completed and returned to the Registrar’s Office.
 At minimum, a Certificate of Eligibility from the VA must accompany the Veterans Enrollment Data Sheet.
 The veteran will be notified if any other paperwork is required for their specific educational benefit.
-The student-veteran must supply the Certificate of Eligibility prior to the beginning of Early Registration each term.
+The student-veteran must supply the Certificate of Eligibility prior to the beginning of early registration each term.

 Veteran Students’ Responsibilities

 Veteran students at Point University have ongoing responsibilities to the VA and Point University.
-The student’s entitlement is based upon the number of credit hours for which they are enrolled.
+The student’s entitlement is based upon the number of credit hours for which he or she is enrolled.
 Current pay rates can be viewed at: www.gibill.va.gov.

 Veteran students must notify the VA Certifying Official of any of the following:

 - Veteran does not want a semester certified